AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 **Notation**: Throughout this document, we use:
 - **N** to represent the total number of implanted fibers in a given mouse (1 ≤ N ≤ K)
 - **K** to represent the total number of patch cords/ROIs defined by the hardware (current rigs use K = 4, but this document is written to allow other values)
-- **n** to represent a specific index (0-based, e.g., n ∈ {0, …, K-1})
+- **n** to represent a fiber index (0-based, n ∈ {0, …, N-1})
+- **k** to represent a patch cord/ROI index (0-based, k ∈ {0, …, K-1})

-The mapping between ROIs and patch cords is implicitly defined by the software (ROI_n is drawn over patch_cord_n).
+The mapping between ROIs and patch cords is implicitly defined by the software (ROI_k is drawn over patch_cord_k).
 However, the mapping between patch cords and implanted fibers is determined by the experimenter at the time of the experiment and should be documented in metadata. **Note**: This mapping is not currently captured in metadata directly.
 There is currently an assumption that experimentalists always attach patch cords 0 through N-1 to fibers 0 through N-1, and patch cords N through K-1 are left unused.
 The metadata mapper uses this assumption by checking procedures metadata to obtain a list of implanted fibers, then mapping patch cords to implanted fibers assuming that the above described convention has been followed.
 See [this issue](https://github.com/AllenNeuralDynamics/Aind.Physiology.Fip/issues/40).

 ## Raw Data Format